ElkanHub/ClaryVyb_ChromeExtension/SPEC.md

 *   **Behavior:**
     *   The panel is draggable by its header.
     *   The panel is resizable from the bottom-right corner.
-    *   The panel has a minimum width of 280px and a maximum width of 600px.
+    *   The panel has a minimum width of 400px and a maximum width of 600px.
     *   The panel has a minimum height of 180px and a maximum height of 400px.
     *   Clicking the minimize button collapses the panel back into the floating circle.
 *   **Components:**
-    *   **Header:** Contains the extension logo and a minimize button.
+    *   **Header:** Contains the extension logo, title "ClaryVyb", and a minimize button.
     *   **Prompt Input:** A textarea for users to enter their text.
     *   **Action Buttons:**
         *   `Clarify`: (API call placeholder) To make the prompt more detailed.